datkat21/FFL-Testing-with-hats/README.md

     ```
     make -j4
     ```
-    To build with WUT, use: `make -f Makefile.wut -j4`
+    To build with WUT, use: `make wut -j4`
 3. Obtain required files.
     * You'll need to extract the following file from a Wii U:
         - `sys/title/0005001b/10056000/content/FFLResHigh.dat`